Is 2022 going to be the year you finally make the leap to selling on Amazon? If so… welcome to the jungle.

 We're not saying that to frighten you off.
 In fact, far from it.
-Amazon shouldn't just be an ecommerce platform for your business.
+Amazon shouldn't just be an eCommerce platform for your business.
 It should be your primary one.

 But have you thought about your inventory?
 Have you considered logistic processes?
-How aligned are all your ecommerce distribution channels?
-In short—is your business ready to launch?
+How aligned are your ecommerce distribution channels?
+In short—is your business actually ready to launch?

 ASINs, EANs, ISBNs and UPC Codes

-Bar codes can be one of the more confusing parts of establishing an Amazon ecommerce storefront, particularly if you're predicting a high amount of global sales along with your domestic volume.
-Here’s how they break down:
+Bar codes can sometimes be one of the more confusing parts of establishing a new business, particularly if you're predicting a high amount of global sales along with your domestic volume after your product launch.

-EAN: The European Article Number can be either 12 or 13 digits which identify both the product and manufacturer.
+EAN: The European Article Number can be either 12 or 13 digits which identify both the product and manufacturer

-ISBN: An International Standard Book Number consisting of either 10 or 13 digits used solely to identify and track commercial book sales.
+ISBN: An International Standard Book Number consisting of either 10 or 13 digits used solely to identify and track commercial book sales

-UPC: In the US, a Universal Product Code is 12 digit commercial barcode which identifies non-book retail products.
+UPC: In the US, a Universal Product Code is 12 digit commercial barcode which identifies non-book retail products

 But why are these codes important?
 For retail purposes, products need to be identified quickly in order to expedite purchasing.
 But these codes don't just identify your product.

-Unfortunately, UPC codes (the most commonly used identifier in the Amazon chain system) aren't automatically assigned—and they aren't free.
+Unfortunately, UPC codes (the most commonly used identifier) aren't automatically assigned—and they aren't free.
 In fact, they can cost you up to $3,500 in service fees depending on the amount needed.
 This has led to a black market of resellers offering to recycle codes at a much lower cost.